 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City admits the existence of In re: Watts Coordinated Pretrial Proceedings, Master Docket Case No. 19 C 1717, which includes a number of federal lawsuits against Defendant Watts and others that have been coordinated for pretrial proceedings by the Executive Committee of the United States District Court, Northern District of Illinois.
-The City denies liability to the plaintiffs in the federal lawsuits that are part of the coordinated proceedings.
+The City admits In re: Watts Coordinated Pretrial Proceedings, Master Docket Case No. 19 C 1717, included a number of federal lawsuits against Defendant Watts and others that were coordinated for pretrial proceedings by the Executive Committee of the United States District Court, Northern District of Illinois.
+The City denies liability to the plaintiffs in the federal lawsuits that were part of the coordinated proceedings.